Skip to definition.

 - notice

-"The Crown Prince was acknowledged as the true heir to the throne"
+"The Crown Prince was acknowledged as the true heir to the throne";

 - recognize, recognise [Brit], know

-Derived forms: acknowledged, acknowledging, acknowledges
+Derived forms: acknowledged, acknowledges, acknowledging

-Type of: accept, adjudge, communicate, declare, give thanks, hold, pass, pass along, pass on, put across, react, respond, thank
+Type of: accept, adjudge, communicate, declare, give thanks, hold, pass, pass along, pass on, put across, react, reply, respond, thank

 Encyclopedia: Acknowledge